EMPOWERING PEOPLE WITH DISABLITITIES TO CONTROL THEIR LIVES

 CICIL employees are skilled and talented at looking beyond regulatory requirements to incorporate the quality elements of life and provide opportunities for clients to be contributing members of the community and not merely recipients of services but as lifelong contributors to society.

-Laura Gibson is the Director of Operations for Central Iowa Center for Independent Living.
-Laura joined the CICIL team in January of 2017.
+Laura Gibson is the Executive Director for Central Iowa Center for Independent Living.
+Laura joined the CICIL team as Director of Operations in January of 2017.
 She comes from Candeo, where she coordinated the Project SEARCH program and prior to that was an employment consultant working with individuals to maintain their employment in the community.
 She has had a variety of experiences in the social services field including: job coaching, job development, coordination of residential services, providing respite services, case management, and direct care.
-Laura is President of the board for iowa APSE, is the secretary of the board for the Iowa Rehabilitation Association, sits on the Access Advisory Board for the City of Des Moines, is the secretary of the board for Fuse DSM and is co-chair of the Fuse DSM Non-Profit Forum.
+Laura is Past President of the board for Iowa APSE, former secretary of the board for the Iowa Rehabilitation Association, sits on the Access Advisory Board for the City of Des Moines, is the secretary of the board for Fuse DSM and is co-chair of the Fuse DSM Firestarter ambassador group.